BY TYLER LEDERER | COMMUNITY NEWS SERVICE | OCTOBER 1, 2020

 “I think history is not taught correctly.
 It needs to be taught that progress is not a straight-up line to just getting better all the time,” she said.
 “It slides backwards.
 And we need to be ready for it.”

 A second edition with updated information is in the works, according to Guyette.
 The reprint is available from the VT Historical Society Bookstore.
 A teacher’s guide is available on their website.
+It is also now available on Kindle.

 The Community News Service is a collaboration with the University of Vermont’s Reporting & Documentary Storytelling program.